 When lenders are involved, they are often banks.

 “The private equity market has always been pretty well served by financing solutions provided by the Canadian banks,” says one credit fund manager.
 “It ends up being difficult for an institution to build a private credit portfolio based solely on the Canadian market.”

-The source notes an increase in Canadian deals, but, deal flow from the country makes up only 5 percent of its overall deal flow.
-The US makes up the majority of the firm’s deal pipeline, while Europe constitutes 35-40 percent.
+The source notes an increase in Canadian deals, but these account for only 5 percent of its overall deal flow.
+The US makes up the majority of the firm’s pipeline, while Europe constitutes 35 to 40 percent.

 One Canadian general partner that has benefitted from Canadian LPs for private credit is Sagard Holdings.
 The Toronto-based outfit brought in Adam Vigna from CPPIB in October 2016 to build out a new credit platform.